pivotal/docs-platform-automation/docs/tasks.md

 To optionally provide an errand file to manually control errands for a particular of run of `apply-changes`.
-To see an example of this config file, see the [Inputs and Outputs][errand-config] section.
+To see an example of this config file, see the [Inputs and outputs][inputs-outputs.md] section.

 {% include '.disable-verifiers.md' %}